 - Take two practice tests, one at the beginning of the week and one three days later.
 Take the time to analyze your mistakes and errors.
 Keep track of your errors and review them every time you sit down to practice.

-One week to go, and you still have a lot to do.
+You’ve got one week before the GMAT, and you still have a lot to do.
 Stay focused and dedicated.
 Study each day until 24 hours before the test.

 - Take another practice test, seven days before the actual exam.
 Make sure to include all the essays and an experimental section too.
 If you have time later in the week, take another practice test.